“Let God’s Presence and His anointing upon you be the mark of your life.”

 Love and serve your local church.
 Be aware that the first part of your calling is to provide faithful service to others who are in fivefold ministry—so when God gives you the opportunity, serve another’s vision with all your heart.

-5. Wait for Your Commissioning
+5. Prepare for Your Fivefold Calling by Awaiting Your Commissioning

 ‘They presented these men to the apostles, who prayed and laid their hands on them.’
 (Acts 6:6)